Find Affordable College Courses

 Read full report on Physical Sciences at University of North Carolina at Wilmington

-Appalachian State University did quite well in this year’s ranking of the best value schools for physical sciences students.
-It came in at #7 on the list.
+Appalachian State University landed the #7 spot in the 2023 rankings for the best value physical sciences programs.
 Appalachian State is a very large public school located in the distant town of Boone.

 The average tuition and fees for an in-state undergraduate at Appalachian State are $7,410 a year.
 On average, physical sciences graduates from Appalachian State take out $24,191 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $188.

-Appalachian State also claimed a spot on our Best Physical Sciences Schools in North Carolina list.
-It’s in the top 10% of all schools in this category.
+On top of its placing in our value ranking, Appalachian State also did well on our Best Physical Sciences Schools in North Carolina list.
+It’s in the top 10% of all schools reviewed in this analysis.

 Read full report on Physical Sciences at Appalachian State University